omarubilla/3D-Cube/README.md

 Feel free to add any improvements or additions!

-use CalibrationHelpers.py and CalibrationChecker.png to save different image poses.
+Use CalibrationHelpers.py and CalibrationChecker.png to save different image poses.
+The more poses the better.
+Save these images in a new folder.

 ``` ruby
 $ python3 CalibrationHelpers.py